morningred88/AWS/Database_notes.md

 This is **not** multi AZ deployment for disaster recovery.

-Like other types of RDS database engine, multi AZ deployment is under **Availability & Durability** - create an Aurora Replica or Reader node in a different AZ fast failover and high availability.
+Like other types of RDS database engine, multi AZ deployment is under **Availability & Durability** - create an **stand-by** Aurora Replica or Reader node in a different AZ fast failover and high availability.

 ### Writer and reader endpoint for Aurora cluster